The James-Webb and Hubble telescopes amaze us with this barred spiral galaxy

 NASA put online every day at the beginning of October a sumptuous image of a galaxy taken with the Hubble telescope.
 Futura presents two to start with: the barred spiral galaxies NGC 685 and NGC 5068, the latter having also been recently observed with the James-Webb space telescope, the JWST.

-It’s almost as if we’re only talking about the James Webb Space Telescope, but the venerable Hubble Telescope is still active and its legacy is very much alive, helping to bring to fruition the content of new images from the JWST as it spins. his gaze towards objects already studied with Hubble.
+It’s almost as if we’re only talking regarding the James Webb Space Telescope, but the venerable Hubble Telescope is still active and its legacy is very much alive, helping to bring to fruition the content of new images from the JWST as it spins. his gaze towards objects already studied with Hubble.
 This month of October, NASA therefore took the opportunity to recall that with more than 33 years of orbit and 1.5 million observations, Hubble data still offers a wealth of information on the objects of our Universe or quite simply that they are always a source of wonder.

 NASA has posted online an image of the barred spiral galaxy NGC 685 as well as those taken by both Hubble and the JWST of NGC 5068, another barred spiral galaxy with thousands of star formation regions and large quantities of interstellar dust as explained in a press release.